sarken/docs/front_end_coding/accessibility-statement.markdown

 1. We use headings and lists to structure our pages.
 You can jump around the page regions by heading.
 Lists should always give you an accurate count of the number of different items on a page.
 If they don't, please [tell us](http://archiveofourown.org/support).

-2. We have implemented basic ARIA landmark roles and as we go along we are adding in more WAI-ARIA attributes as we figure out how best to use them.
+2. We have implemented basic ARIA landmark roles and as we go along we are adding in more ARIA attributes as we figure out how best to use them.

 3. We have an experimental aural stylesheet.
 We are investigating supporting a say-instead or pronunication dictionary.
 If you would like to help, please [volunteer](http://transformativeworks.org/volunteer) or send us [feedback](http://archiveofourown.org/support).